Meet Stacy Juba, Author, Freelance Editor, and Writing Instructor

 I got into editing as a way to make extra money while I stayed home with my two girls.
-When I launched my business, I honestly didn’t know whether it would be successful or if I’d even enjoy it.
-But I had wonderful mentors over the decades, and it felt great to have the chance to mentor other writers.
-It was rewarding passing on all the tips that took me decades to accumulate and seeing my clients’ manuscripts improve with each new draft.
+It was rewarding passing on the tips that took me decades to accumulate and seeing my clients’ manuscripts improve with each new draft.

 With the growth of e-books and indie publishing, you have so many more options than I did when I was starting out.
-You still need a guide though, someone to help you develop and fine-tune your idea.
+You still need a guide though, someone who can show you how to develop your ideas, polish your writing, and save time and money during the editing process.
 That’s where I come in.

 As a freelance editor, I’ve helped hundreds of authors with their projects, working with beginning writers and those with contracts at large publishing houses including Kensington, Harlequin, and Amazon’s Kindle Scout program.